SecretLabOU/aipolitician-data/README.md

 2. Validate your NewsAPI key
 3. Try with a well-known politician name (e.g., "Joe Biden", "Donald Trump")
 4. Run the diagnostic tool: `python diagnostic.py`

+### Conda Environment Issues

+If you see "package not found" errors when running scripts, but the packages are installed in your conda environment:
+1. Make sure you've activated your conda environment: `conda activate aipolitician`
+2. Run scripts with the full Python path: `$CONDA_PREFIX/bin/python script.py`
+3. For shell scripts like comprehensive_scrape.sh, activate the conda environment first, then run the script

 ### Permission Denied